 Nashville-based Jeremy Lister started connecting with music from early childhood while growing up in the middle of Mississippi.
 A son of a preacher, he began singing and learning harmonies in church at the age of two.
-Jeremy moved to Nashville in 2003, bringing his first EP, 'Shooting Star', with him.
-In 2005, he released his second EP, 'So Far', followed by the 'Just One Day' EP, released by Warner Bros.
+Jeremy moved to Nashville in 2003, bringing his first EP, Shooting Star, with him.
+In 2005, he released his second EP, So Far, followed by the Just One Day EP on Warner Bros.
 Records.
-In support of that album, he toured with Brett Dennen and Colbie Caillat, broadening his fan base and making him a staple of singer/songwriters to watch.
+In support of that album, he toured with Brett Dennen and Colbie Caillat, broadening his fan base and making him one of Nashville's singer/songwriters to watch.

-In May of 2010, Jeremy joined the Nashville-based a cappella group, Street Corner Symphony, for NBC's second season of The Sing-Off.
-As soon as The Sing-Off aired, Street Corner Symphony became a fan-favorite, eventually claiming the second place title in the competition.
-Immediately following their success on the show, The Sing-Off judge Ben Folds invited them out on the road to tour throughout the mid-west.
+In May of 2010, Jeremy joined the Nashville-based a cappella group Street Corner Symphony for NBC's second season of "The Sing-Off."
+Street Corner Symphony became a fan favorite, eventually claiming the second-place title in the competition.
+Immediately following their success on the show, "The Sing-Off" judge Ben Folds invited them out on the road.
 Currently, Street Corner Symphony is headlining shows all across the globe.

-Jeremy released his LP, The Bed You Made, in 2011.
-The song ‘Sinking Stone’ was recorded by Alson Krauss and Union Station on their Grammy-Award winning album ‘Paper Airplane’.
-The album also featured a duet by Lister and Krauss, ‘You and I’.
-His song ‘Set Us Free’ was chosen to be the theme song for MTV’s series, The World Of Jenks.
+Jeremy released his first solo LP, The Bed You Made, in 2011.
+The album featured a duet with Alison Krauss on the song You and I. Krauss also recorded the song Sinking Stone from that album on her Grammy-Award winning album Paper Airplane.
+The song Set Us Free was chosen to be the theme song for MTV’s series "The World Of Jenks."

 More recently, Jeremy recorded a pop album with his brothers Jonathan and Richie entitled Helium Ocean.
 He has also produced several albums for other artists, including Chely Wright and Shelly Fairchild.